bmxdemo/bmxproject/logbook/postings/20171101_DamagedPorts/index.md

 **Figure 4: Time Series for Hour Samples (10/28-10/29)**
 ![hour](TimeSeries_ch1_1028_1029.png)

-And here is the aforementioned pulse height change, from the first noticeable change in the power:
+Observe the pulse shortly after 0.5 on the MJD axis.
+Zooming in, we see the fluctuation in received power, and worse still we see an obvious change in the pulse height from the noise diode.

 **Figure 5: Pulse Height Change**
 ![PH](PHChange_1028.png)

+It is visible in the cyan and blue curves most noticably, that the height of the diode pulse through the 30dB coupler has changed.

+This did not occur at the change from one sample file to another, but happened spontanously during a single file, from 9:00 AM.

-And this is the file in question, from 0900:
+Plotted here is the time series from the file in question, from 0900:

 **Figure 6: Jumping Time Series Power**
 ![jump](TSjump1028.png)